Skip to main content

 A motor delay or a medical diagnosis confirmed by an evaluation does not automatically indicate a need for school therapy.
 There must be an adverse impact on a studentā€™s performance or access to his/her education.
 School therapy must deal primarily with the impact the disability has on student function in the education program.
 A student who may have a suspected disability can be evaluated to determine if he/she is eligible for ā€œspecial educationā€ services.
 In addition a referral for physical or occupational therapy may be appropriate to determine if this service may help the student benefit from his/her special education program.

 The SOESD also provides services to students who are severely orthopedically impaired.
 This program is state-funded and is known as the Regional Program for the Orthopedically Impaired.
-Physical and occupational therapists serve severely motorically impaired students in the school setting.
+Physical and occupational therapists serve students with sever motor impairments in the school or home setting.
 Therapists provide consultation and instruction related to equipment needs and specialized procedures for lifting, feeding, or physical management.

 Generally, school therapists provide services in four categories: